 Every video game is an interactive story where I get to experience whatever the developer wants me to experience.
 Some of those story writers really know how to pull on your heartstrings a little too well.
 Players following the story should be able to feel that same heart tug, regardless of combat, puzzle, or game mechanic difficulty.
 Most games now have audio and subtitles in various languages for multiple cultures.

 In addition, big-time gaming companies have specialized in crafting personal handicap controllers to adjust gaming experiences for those who have lost limbs or developed other unusual impairments.
+Not to mention the recent achievement in Forza Horizon 5 to have sign language interpreters for subtitles.
 Gaming has truly never been more widely accessible than it is today!